 Articles and Book Chapters

 “Dear Queer Memoir Writers…” In Jonathan Alexander and Jacqueline Rhodes, Eds.
 Routledge Handbook of Queer Rhetoric.
-New York: Routledge, Forthcoming 2022.
+New York: Routledge, 2022.

 “Engaging the ‘Always Already’: Toward Queer Assemblages for Writing Across the Curriculum Administration.”
 College Composition and Communication.
 With Travis Webster.
 Volume 72, Number 2.
 December 2020.